 B.A.
 Degree - Six semester hours of mathematics are required for all Bachelor of Arts degrees.
 Mathematics 3101 and 3102 are recommended for those students whose mathematics requirements are not explicitly stated in degree plans.
-Specific courses required for Mathematics majors are Mathematics 3115, 2116, 4111, 4212, and twelve advanced hours.
+Specific courses required for mathematics majors are Mathematics 3115, 2116, or sufficiently high score on the College Entrance Examination Board test (S.A.T.), 4111, 4212, and twelve advanced hours.